codebuddies/text_adventure/README.md

 explaining how the character should behave, and Workflow.png will give you some hints on what order things should be happening in.

+**WARNING:**  This code is going to throw an exception initially -  there are some things missing.
+Your mission is to find and fix those items!

 You can find an example of what the output might be like in `expected_output.txt`.